tokens-studio/resolver-spec/docs/src/content/docs/More info/rationale.md

 This also speaks to an assumption we have never mentioned before.
 It is being assumed right now that everyone is in complete control of their sets, but if we want to support someone referencing another token set(s) eg Material, they should be able to just reference the values without having to modify them, similar to how we import modules in programming.
 :::

-Rather we could dynamically namespace this when its loaded into the system through an alias like `foo` to result in
+Rather we could dynamically namespace this when it's loaded into the system through an alias like `foo` to result in:

 ```json
 {